-At this stage, you understand the different tools available and what they have to offer, as well as specific ways you might use these in your business.
+At this stage, you understand the different tools available and what they have to offer, as well as specific ways you might use these in your marketing effort.

 Before we get into the comparisons, let’s kick it up a notch and talk about what you should actually be looking for in an email marketing software.

-Unfortunately, as with most tools nowadays, there’s a ton of hype around flashy-featured solutions, and it’s so easy to get sucked in by gimmicks.
+Unfortunately, as with most tools nowadays, there’s a ton of hype around flashy-featured solutions, and it’s so easy to get sucked in by email marketing features.